hap-server/hap-server/docs/config.md

 > When running hap-server with the `advertise-web-interface` flag a random Multicast DNS hostname will always be used
 > even if this is set.

+> hap-server and hap-nodejs uses [`bonjour`](https://www.npmjs.com/package/bonjour) which implements it's own
+> Multicast DNS and DNS Service Discovery server, but doesn't handle name conflicts properly.
+Make sure the hostname
+> is unique if using a Multicast DNS hostname.

 ### `bridge`, `accessories` and `platforms`